stolostron/rhacm-docs/manage_cluster/bare_assets.md

   **Tip:** You can view the `yaml` content updates as you enter the information in the console by setting the *YAML* switch to **ON**.

-4. Enter the namespace for your bare metal asset.
-This namespace must be the same as the namespace where you create your cluster that uses this asset.
+4. Enter the namespace where you want to create the bare metal asset.
+Users with access to this namespace can associate this asset to the cluster when creating a cluster.

 5. Enter the Baseboard Management Conroller address.
 This is the controller that enables communication with the host.
 The following protocols are supported:
-  * IPMI
+  * IPMI, for example: `ipmi://192.168.100.12`
   * iDRAC
   * iRMC
-  * Redfish
+  * Redfish, for example: `redfish://192.168.100.14`

 6. Enter the user name and password for the bare metal asset.